freehandle/breeze/README.md

 #### Beat Configuration

-Basic configutation for a beat gateway on a standard breeze network (both Paúba and Itamambuca testnets) are:
+Basic configuration for a beat gateway on a standard breeze network (both Paúba and Itamambuca testnets) is of the form:

 ```
 {